Shamin Sharum

 Shamin Sharum at Dom Art Projects

 Shamin Sharum is a Malaysian artist and designer whose work moves between architecture, contemporary art, and interdisciplinary design.
-A graduate of UiTM and the University of Greenwich (RIBA Part 2), he is also the co-founder of multidisciplinary studio No-To-Scale*, where he develops product design, curatorial projects, and public-facing creative initiatives.
+A graduate of Universiti Teknologi MARA (Shah Alam, Malaysia) and the Royal Institute of British Architects RIBA Part 2 program at the University of Greenwich, he is also the co-founder of multidisciplinary studio No-To-Scale*, where he develops product design, curatorial projects, and public-facing creative initiatives.
 His practice explores how memory, space, and fragments of the built environment shape the social psyche of the city, particularly within contexts shaped by globalisation and rapid urban transformation.

-Ultimately, "A Self-Portrait of Al Quoz" aims to surface quiet narratives of movement, improvisation, and the everyday creativity embedded in the UAE’s evolving urban fabric.
+Ultimately, "A Self-Portrait of Al Quoz" aims to surface the quiet narratives embedded in the UAE’s evolving urban fabric, offering a nuanced view of how environments shape daily habits, forms of adaptation, and belonging.